renzibei/TSProxy/readme.md

 ## Compile

-This program has been tested on ubuntu 16.04 and macOS 10.15;
+This program has been tested on macOS 10.15 and ubuntu 16.04

 On ubuntu, first install `libuuid` by run